sebagun/MpInstallmentsCalculator/README.md

 Changelog
 ---------

+* 1.2.4 - Added logos for new promotional banks.
+Minor performance improvements.
 * 1.2.3 - Display the card's total financial cost if available.
 New badge for users who take care of the costs of financing.
 Support for MasOportunidades.com.
 * 1.2.2 - Mexican banks logos added
 * 1.2.1 - Converts item prices in dollars to local currency